Volumes Estimated and Real

 A. Before the estimator comes, create prioritized lists of goods-- 1st priority, #2, #3, and DNS (do not ship)--and send a copy to Kef and the surveyor.

-B. Put labels on the goods, to identify them as 1, 2, 3, or DNS.
+B. Put labels on the goods, to identify them as Priority 1, 2, 3, or DNS.

 C. Review each section of the volume estimate with the surveyor.
 Check it against your lists for clarity, accuracy, and completeness.

 D. Whether or not you are asked to sign a copy of the survey, copy/photograph it and ask for an email copy.

 F. Well in advance of the pickup, notify Kef and the packers (in writing, please), if you want to limit your volume to the minimum or estimate on the contract, to the container, or to go to overflow separate shipment, if needed.
 We can't always do that precisely--unless we show up with a pre-measured crate/container--but it will give us a target.

 IMPORTANT NOTE for shared and exclusive containers: Your contract is for an estimated--and minimum billable--volume and includes the rate for shipping more.

 The amount of furniture is the main factor which affects the volume of your shipment.
 Boxes of household goods also add up, but not as quickly as furniture.

 Shipments under 500 cubic feet, more than 25 miles away from the packers, or in self-storage may have no on-site volume estimate.
 See the Chart of Volumes